 CCAPS: Would you like to share anything else about the MdS major that you appreciated?

-DD: I enjoyed the flexibility of the program and the one-on-one and individualized attention from my adviser.
+DD: I enjoyed the flexibility of the program and the one-on-one and individualized attention from my advisor.
 This allowed me to complete this milestone and feel supported while doing so.
 As a transfer and nontraditional student, the MdS program was the right place to be.